 WD, honest question, does "compatibilism" assume the position of one always choosing their greatest desire?
 Is that a core principle of compatibilism?

-but in any case, you will always choose your greatest desire with the options available to you at the that time.
+Please answer this question:Do you agree with me that we always choose our greatest desire with the options available to us at the time of the choice?

 based on this you must run away.
 You cannot reason as you are controlled by your desire.